 - Your gum tissue.

 The optimal smile line appearance should reveal the least amount of gum tissue possible.
 Gum tissue visible in the smile line should have balanced, even contours that are in harmony with the upper lip.
 It is for this reason that many people with a gummy smile or excessive gingival display feel their smile to be unattractive, oftentimes feeling reluctant to smile at all.

-If you think you have a gummy smile, visit Dr. Wentz for confirmation and treatment options.
-Dr. Wentz will examine your mouth, teeth and gums to determine the extent of the excessive gingival display and any possible causes.
+If you think you have a gummy smile, visit Dr. Dressler for confirmation and treatment options.
+Dr. Dressler will examine your mouth, teeth and gums to determine the extent of the excessive gingival display and any possible causes.
 Depending on the nature of your specific clinical condition, treatment for your gummy smile could include one or more of the following:

 - Same-day laser treatments (in minor cases).

 - Orthodontics (braces) to move the teeth into more suitable positions.

 - Surgical Sculpting of the gingival tissues and bone to create healthier and more attractive looking gum contours.

 What health issues are linked to periodontal disease

 Just as your skin protects your muscles, bones, and major organs, your gums protect your teeth and the structures that hold them in place.
 Gum disease, also known as periodontal disease, starts when plaque, made up of bacteria, mucus and food particles, invades the small space between your gums and teeth.
 If left to fester, your gums can become infected, putting them and your teeth at risk.
 If gum disease progresses, it becomes increasingly difficult and painful.